 As someone who is used to flying over cornfields, spotting small strips of road and tiny cars in between squares of yellow and green, the forty-five minutes we spent above the island was unlike anything I had experienced.

 After landing on the water, we were greeted by Salmon Shares fishermen Dawn and Mark Young, who fish for king and coho on the Fishing Vessel Bella Dawn.
 They also own a cabin in Baranof Warm Springs.
 They cooked us a lunch of fish and venison that Mark had harvested before we joined them on their smaller boat: the “Miss Behavin.”

-Prior to our arrival, Mark set out and baited spot prawn pots so we could experience the process of catching, cleaning, and eating wild Alaskan seafood firsthand.
+Prior to our arrival, Mark set out and baited spot shrimp pots so we could experience the process of catching, cleaning, and eating wild Alaskan seafood firsthand.
 After a short trip out to the buoys, Marsh and Mark prepared to pull up the pots to see what we caught.

 I was most excited to find that several other sea creatures attached themselves onto the mesh pots.
-We took turns passing around two types starfish that had latched onto some pots and then helped Dawn process the prawns by separating the heads from the bodies.
+We took turns passing around two types starfish that had latched onto some pots and then helped Dawn process the shrimp by separating the heads from the bodies.

 After returning to shore, Mark led us on a short hike to the warm springs: A small natural hot spring about a half mile from their cabin.
 On our way, we took a detour to see Baranof Lake, just a short hike past the springs.

 For the flight back to Sitka, the pilot chose to take a different route and fly directly over the mountains — the bumpier route — to avoid bad weather coming in.
 I’m glad he took it, even if it wasn’t the smoothest flight.
 The new route allowed me to see new parts of the landscape and I was closer to the earth than before, able to see the details below me more closely before Sitka emerged as suddenly as it had disappeared before.